 Eva Lopez is an innovation manager at DW ReCO and also part of DW’s data journalism team.
 She’s fascinated by numbers – and a news junky, absorbing what’s going in the analogue and digital world.
 No wonder she decided to go for an interdisciplinary education that allowed her to dive in to the world of natural sciences, analytics, and journalism.
 Eva holds a Master’s degree in data journalism from Tilburg University.

 Mirko Lorenz is a hands-on journalist with software development skills.
 For the last 15 years, he has worked on technologies for newsrooms.
 In the international DDJ community, he is best known for launching the acclaimed chart creation tool Datawrapper.
 Mirko is also a co-author of the Data Journalism Handbook.
-Before joining Deutsche Welle, he worked for a variety of media companies in Germany and the US.
+Before joining DW, he worked for a variety of media companies in Germany and the US.

 Kay Macquarrie is an innovation manager for DW ReCO and holds a Master’s in multimedia production.
 He is very much into archives — and unlocking their power with state-of-the-art digital technologies.

 A prolific creator of concepts and tools, Nico Patz has carried out research projects for ages.
 His focus is usually on topics like e-learning, interactive media, collaboration, and inclusive user experiences.
 Nico’s M.A. in English literature and History of Arts goes back to his passion for storytelling, his skills in AV production originate from more than three decades in the performing arts.
 Prior to his job at DW innovation, Nico worked for public service broadcaster rbb and TU Berlin.

 Alexander Plaum is an online editor, concept creator, and media consultant with a keen interest in IT, pop culture, and politics.
-Before joining DW ReCo as an innovation manager, Alex worked for a number of other organizations in the media, tech and education business.
+Before joining DW ReCo as an innovation manager, Alex worked for several other organizations in the media, tech and education business.
 Ages ago, he also obtained an M.A. in literature studies, sociology, and political science.